buddhist-uni/buddhist-uni.github.io/_tags/society.md

 image_center_y: 65%
 ---

-Macro-sociology is the study of how populations organize themselves into governed, social systems.
+Macro-sociology is the study of how populations organize themselves into systems.